awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 + Amazon Connect delivers contact records at least once\.
 Contact records may be delivered again for multiple reasons, such as new information arriving after initial delivery\.
 For example, when you use [update\-contact\-attributes](https://docs.aws.amazon.com/cli/latest/reference/connect/update-contact-attributes.html) to update a contact record, Amazon Connect delivers a new contact record\.
 This contact record is available for 24 months from the time the associated contact was initiated\.

   If you're building a system that consumes contact record export streams, be sure to include logic that checks for duplicate contact records for a contact\.
 Use the **LastUpdateTimestamp** property to determine if a copy contains new data than previous copies\.
 Then use the **ContactId** property for deduplication\.
++ Every action taken on a unique contact generates an event\.
+These events appear as a field or an attribute on the contact record\.
+If the number of actions for a contact exceeds a threshold, such as an internal storage limit, then any actions that follow will not appear on that contact record\.
 + For the contact record retention period and maximum size of the attributes section of a contact record, see [Amazon Connect feature specifications](feature-limits.md)\.
 + For information about when a contact record is created \(and thus can be exported or used for data reporting\), see [Events in the contact record](about-contact-states.md#ctr-events)\.
++ For a list of all contact attributes, including telephony call and case attributes, see [List of available contact attributes and their JSONPath reference](connect-attrib-list.md)\.

 ## Agent<a name="ctr-Agent"></a>